AdrianTorjKobza/Products_and_Tools/RISC-V_Visualizer/README.md

 # RISC-V Instruction Visualizer

 An interactive, browser-based RISC-V assembly simulator and educational debugger.
-Write assembly code, step through execution one instruction at a time, and watch register state update in real time — with optional AI-powered natural-language explanations powered by Claude.
+Write assembly code, step through execution one instruction at a time, and watch register state update in real time; with optional AI-powered natural-language explanations powered by Claude.

 ---